Badrinath- The Abode of Lord Vishnu

 The First Stop- Teen Dhara

 Having already traveled for 100 kilometers and 3.5 hours, we halted at Teen Dhara for a short while to stretch ourselves.
-While the mobile toilets could be seen all along the way, this beautiful little place had a spick-and-span facility by Sulabh.
+While the mobile toilets are everywhere along the way, this beautiful little place had a spick-and-span facility by Sulabh.
 This place is popular for freshly sliced cucumbers with masala and lemonade.
 As the old wrinkled fingers squeezed the lemon, our mouth watered and we treated ourselves with this healthy and yummy snack and moved ahead.
 Along the way on our left, we could see some boys playing cricket on a small patch leveled adequately after the landslide.
 On the right were now clusters of clouds walking in beauty over the mountain peaks.
 One could easily mistake them for smoke emitting from chimneys!

 As we got closer to Srinagar Garhwal, we could have the first exclusive view of river Alaknanda flowing in its eternity.
 Around 14.00 hours we reached the valley of Srinagar and had lunch in a dhaba treating our tummy to full with dal-fry, baingan ka bharta and piping hot tandoori rotis for a surprisingly low bill of Rs.
 105/- per head!